Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 coffeehouses and events frequented by our members, as well as by e-mail,

-calendars or newsletters, and we have encouraged (but not always obtained)
+organizations in their calendars or newsletters, and we have encouraged (but

 Our